Kaiwen-Deng/unique-session-count/README.md

 ```bash
 Usage: ./player.sh <field>
 ```
 Options: specify the field to count session.
-The field could be one of following:
+The field could be one of followings:
 - `browser_family`
 - `os_family`
 - `device_family`